Kairotic/liveloom/paper/paper.md

 We have already seen that weaving drafts are a form of code, which can compute unexpected results when interpreted.
 Such weaving drafts are themselves binary, digital images, developed well before electronic digital computers.
-It is therefore possible to add a further level of abstraction by using a programming language to create a draft.
+It is therefore straightforward to add a further level of abstraction by using a programming language to create a draft.
 The purpose of doing so is to create patterns from patterns, making a rich space to explore weaving and gain tacit knowledge both about how it works, and its relation to computation as it is more conventionally understood in the context of programming languages.

-Each layer of abstraction takes us further away from the material, but just as live coding of music brings together the experience of coding and listening, the live loom brings together coding with seeing and touching.
+Each such layer of abstraction takes us further away from the material, but just as live coding of music brings together the experience of coding and listening, the live loom brings together coding with seeing and touching.

 Fig xxx. shows the current version of the live loom coding interface.
-The code is shown on the left, using the visual live coding Texture [@McLean11], originally designed as an exploratory interface for the TidalCycles environment, but here repurposed for a simpler system designed for discrete, binary draft patterns.
+The code is shown on the left, using the visual live coding interface Texture [@McLean11], originally designed as an exploratory interface for the TidalCycles environment, but here repurposed for a system designed for discrete, binary draft patterns.
 The set of available symbols and keywords are on the top right, which may be dragged into the code using a mouse.
 On the bottom right a window into